7 ways to get, and keep, firefighters in rehab

 All of us in emergency services have to make do with less.
 We may want to have 10 EMS personnel on scene for rehab and transport.
 But that is unlikely – two to four is more realistic.

-So how can we use these individuals efficiently to screen the incoming firefighters for medical issues and prevent them from wondering away?
+So how can we use these individuals efficiently to screen the incoming firefighters for medical issues and prevent them from wandering away?
 Here are seven methods I use to improve efficiency.

 It doesn't matter if it is on a chair, bench or the ground.
 If you can get their butts down it will delay them from leaving.
 I explain in advance that sitting down and getting gear off is the best way to help those high pulse rates and blood pressures come down to acceptable levels.